-Cross-listed as CSCI 491 and MATH 491.
-The purpose of this non-credit course is to assist students in carrying out senior paper research, composition, and oral presentation.
-Students will present their research topic in the fall term and their completed research in the spring.
+Cross-listed as MATH 491.
+The purpose of this non-credit course is to assist students in carrying out research, composition, and oral presentation.
+Students will present a project in the fall term and their completed project in the spring.
 Attendance at Departmental seminars is mandatory.
 No credit.